jo/sync-tank/migrations.md

 ## A taxonomy for reasoning about migrations

-The common approach when it comes to schma migrations is to modify data that currently adheres to one format so that it matches new format requirements.
+The common approach when it comes to schema migrations is to modify data that currently adheres to one format so that it matches new format requirements.
 This process is usually destructive: the old data is assumed to be obsolete after the migration and is eliminated during the migration process.
 But we are now dealing with a situation where multiple schema versions may have to exist in parallel because there can be multiple clients in a system that run different versions of some application software.

 It is time to approach this issue in an orderly fashion.
 We will begin the discussion by proposing a taxonomy for thinking about migration strategies that will take into account *where* data is stored, *when* it is being modified and *where* this modification happens.
 After that we will take an in-depth look at one particular approach that we believe works best in our current situation.